canonical/charmed-openstack-upgrader/docs/how-to/no-backup.rst

         Verify that all OpenStack applications are in idle state
         # note that there's no backup step planned
         Control Plane principal(s) upgrade plan
-        Upgrade plan for 'rabbitmq-server' to victoria
+        Upgrade plan for 'rabbitmq-server' to 'victoria'
             Upgrade software packages of 'rabbitmq-server' from the current APT repositories ...